stanford-oval/cs224v-fall2021/hw1/README.md

 ```

 You can now ask questions to your model at http://127.0.0.1:3000.
 Follow the configuration instructions, then click on Conversation to access the dialogue agent.
+Note that the model can only answer questions with properties in scope.
+Refer to the evaluation dataset or the manifest for what are the available properties.

 ## Submission
 Each student should submit a pdf file and include the following: